 Social media is supposed to be a great way to get the word out about your books.
 I think social media is the root of all evil.

 I do have a Facebook page.
-It is rather amateurish, and a five-year-old could probably set up a better page.
+It is rather amateurish, and a five-year-old could probably do a better job.
 One day in the distant future, I will make it more polished.
 It doesn’t matter what it looks like at the moment because I have no followers.

 And why are there no followers on my Facebook page?
 Because I haven’t told anyone about it.
 The same goes for my Twitter account.
 I’ve never sent out a tweet about my e-books.